-The conduct of the Parish Council’s Business is governed by our Standing Orders.
-Download a copy of our Standing Orders.
-These cover the conduct, timings and documentation of meetings; the engagement and employment of the Parish Clerk; and the financial management of the Parish Council (also covered by our Financial Regulations)
+The conduct of the Parish Council’s business is governed by our Standing Orders.
+Download a copy of CBPC’s Standing Orders Updated Nov 2020.
+These cover the conduct, timings and documentation of meetings; the engagement and employment of the Parish Clerk; and the financial management of the Parish Council, also covered by CBPC Financial Regulations Updated Dec 2020.

-The General Data Protection Regulation (GDPR) comes into force on 25th May 2018 and replaces the Data Protection Act 1998.
+The General Data Protection Regulation (GDPR) came into force on 25th May 2018.
+The GDPR is supplemented by the Data Protection Act 2018 replacing the earlier 1998 Act.
 GDPR provides a higher standard of privacy to individuals and affects the way in which we can contact you and manage your personal data.
 Please click below to view our Privacy Notice.

 Most requests are free but you may be asked to pay a small amount for photocopies or postage if paper copies are requested.
 Please click on the link below for further information.